 Unfortunately, sometimes weeks, months, or even years will go by before a new dog owner actually takes the time to look around the house and move (or remove) those items which could be a safety concern for dogs.

 And sometimes it takes an unfortunate accident before a dog owner is motivated to puppy proof their home.

 You may be thinking:

 - “My dog just doesn’t do that.
 He never has.”

 - “If it hasn’t happened by now, then my dog just knows not to do that.”

 Just know that it’s not a matter of your dog knowing right from wrong.
 Usually, it’s simply a matter of your dog being in the wrong place at the wrong time.

-So, whether you’re a new dog owner, or you’ve had pets for years but you just haven’t “officially” puppy-proofed your house yet… these tips could save your dog’s life!
+So, whether you’re a new dog owner or you’ve had dogs for years but you just haven’t “officially” puppy-proofed your house yet, these tips could literally save your dog’s life!